SCU-Hand with Integrated Single-Sheet Valve: A Funnel-Shaped Robotic Hand for Milligram-Scale Powder Handling: Preliminary

 \textbf{Measurement}: \textbf{tens to hundreds of milligrams}.
 Various analytical methods are used to measure material properties~\cite{patel2025matering,wei2014review,alsac2025characterizing}.
 Tens to hundreds of milligrams are often sufficient.
 A prime example is XRD analysis, one of the most frequently used measurement techniques~\cite{ali2022xray}, where powders are dispensed into a glass holder.
 Using smaller quantities is beneficial for high-throughput analysis.
 Reliable XRD measurements have been reported from as little as 3--80\,mg, with standard deviations below 1\%~\cite{Yotsumoto2024}.
 To ensure robust and stable reproducibility, this study adopts a lower bound of 20\,mg based on the findings in~\cite{Yotsumoto2024}.

 \textbf{Synthesis}: \textbf{hundreds of milligrams to gram scale}.
 In materials synthesis, thermal processing methods often consist of two main steps: calcination and sintering~\cite{west2014solid}.
-Calcination involves heating a material to remove unwanted substances and is often performed on a sub-gram to gram scale to produce sufficient material for parallel experiments, although in single-process workflows, it is usually conducted with several hundred milligrams to match the requirements of the subsequent step.
+Calcination involves heating a material to remove unwanted substances and is often performed on a sub-gram to gram scale.
 Sintering then aims to create a dense, chemically bonded solid from the powder, usually preceded by a pelletizing step to increase density, often in the range of several hundred milligrams.

 While the details and sequence of these steps vary by study, some examples illustrate the process.
 For instance, in a study on solid electrolytes~\cite{kovsir2022comparative}, a 5\,g precursor powder was prepared in the first step, followed by the second step where a 13\,mm pellet was formed by uniaxially pressing 0.5\,g of the powder.
-Another example is a solid-state synthesis using platinum crucibles~\cite{zhang2016crystal}, where a single batch of multi-gram material was processed through both the first and second steps.
+Another example is a solid-state synthesis using platinum crucibles~\cite{zhang2016crystal}, where a single batch of multi-gram material was processed through both first and second steps.